namikk/idea-php-spryker-plugin/README.md

 ## Comments?

-Right now the repository contains just the first idea of something that should become a proper SprykerPhpStorm-Plugin, so if you have any ideas how to improve/extend, please let me know!
+Right now the repository contains just the first idea of something that should become a proper SprykerPhpStorm-Plugin, so if you have any ideas how to improve/extend please let me know.